Episode 16 – Why what you need is not a business plan

 If it doesn’t you make adjustments until it does.

 This is what I do with my clients which is what enables us to get results so quickly.
-Instead of deciding on a business idea and then spending months building a website, printing business cards etc only to find out it didn’t quit land we create a concept to test first.
+Instead of deciding on a business idea and then spending months building a website, printing business cards etc only to find out it didn’t quit land we create a concept to test first by finding a few people who would like to try it out.

 This test concept can work first time.
 Often it needs adjustment, either the angle we are taking (that’s the messaging) needs adjustment or the offer needs to be changed or maybe it might need a slightly different audience.
 Either way we adjust until we get it right.